(Guest blogger Craig Deao is a senior leader at Studer Group, a healthcare consulting firm, and a managing director at Huron.)

 The benefits of employee engagement are widely touted: happier employees mean more satisfied customers, and ultimately result in better business performance.
 While the payoffs are promising, employee engagement has proven to be hard to sustain, let alone achieve.
 Gallup’s “State of the Global Workplace” report found that 85 percent of employees are not engaged at work, at the expense of approximately $7 trillion dollars in lost productivity.

-Given the critical nature of the work in healthcare, employee engagement should not only be a focus but a business imperative for healthcare leaders.
+Given the critical nature of the work, employee engagement in healthcare should not only be a focus but a business imperative for healthcare leaders.
 A lack of engagement can lead to high employee turnover, more physician burnout, and decreased patient satisfaction and quality of care.
-To sustain employee engagement, organizations need to foster a culture that encourages meaningful work and increases the discretionary effort of its workforce.
+For sustainable employee engagement, organizations need to foster a culture that encourages meaningful work and increases the discretionary effort of its workforce.

 Engage from the Top Down

 Employee engagement has a cascading effect and its importance needs to be underscored by healthcare leaders, who set the tone for the day-to-day work environment.
 Employees perform best in environments where they feel supported and valued, so leaders must help their employees understand how the work they do makes an impact.
 This concept also applies to employees who aren’t interacting with patients, since it can be less obvious to connect the dots about their impact on the patient experience.